DJHartley/Openstack-Devstack2/README.md

     * In ubuntu oneiric / debian *apt-get install python-pip* and *apt-get install python-dev*
 * mysql !!!!!
     * In ubuntu oneiric / debian *apt-get install mysql-server*
+* sudo! - even when running as root! (btw, it doesn't check if its not already running as root...)
+    * *apt-get install sudo* and then add yourself to allow sudo!

 ## Stack development prerequisites
 * pylint